Archaeology of Porac, Pampanga

-Porac, Pampanga contains areas in and near Babo Balukbuk in Porac, Philippines that have strong indication of human habitation, according to investigations published on the University of the Philippines Archaeological Studies Program website.
-Later test excavations confirmed this conclusion through the presence of materials dated around the 12th century to the 17th century C.E.
+Porac, Pampanga, Philippines contains areas in and near Babo Balukbuk that have strong indication of human habitation, according to investigations published on the University of the Philippines Archaeological Studies Program website.
+Later test excavations found materials dated around the 12th century to the 17th century C.E.

 Archaeological history

-The archaeology in Porac, Pampanga started with the first excavation conducted in 1935–1936 by G.M.
-Goodall and two Filipino assistants, then from 1959 to 1960 by Robert Fox, and followed by an archaeological impact assessment by the people from the National Museum of the Philippines.
-The three most recent excavations were in the sugar plantation owned by Nestor Dizon in 1999, 2001, and 2002.
-The excavation site, also called the Dizon-1 site, was officially named after him.
+The site was excavated in 1935–1936 by G.M.
+Goodall and two Filipino assistants, then from 1959 to 1960 by Robert Fox, followed by an archaeological impact assessment by the National Museum of the Philippines.
+Three more excavations were in 1999, 2001, and 2002 in a sugar plantation.
+The excavation site is also called the Dizon-1 site after the plantation's owner, Nestor Dizon.

 Findings

 The excavation team was able to excavate approximately 24 × 28 meters of land to an average of 90 cm from the surface.

 Stratigraphy

 The following are the descriptions of stratigraphies without the volcanic eruption correlations according to the article: